Welcome to our new Musical Director - Tim Matthews

 “Oliver”, and “Les Misérables”, taking the part of Fantine.
 In addition she

 plays the flute and piano to a high level.
-She is starting a university
+She started a university

 Go to listen to the choir to hear